InseeFrLab/pynsee/README.rst

 Using the API or the SDMX queries, get the data of more than 150 000 INSEE series.
 Have a look at the detailed API page with the following `link <https://api.insee.fr/catalogue/>`_.
 This package is a contribution to reproducible research and public data transparency.
+Have a look at pynsee's documentation website : https://pynsee.readthedocs.io/en/latest/

 Installation & Loading
 ----------------------